 Cover the peanut butter with chocolate, filing each mini cupcake wrapper to approximately the same level.

 Refrigerate the pan of peanut butter cups for about 30 minutes, until the chocolate sets.
-Pinch the wrappers or push down on one side to pop them out of the pan and then peel apart the wrappers to release the peanut butter cups.
+Pinch the wrappers or push down on one side to pop them out of the pan.
+Then peel apart the wrappers to release the peanut butter cups.
 Set them aside until later.

 Prepare the chocolate peanut butter filling and frosting

-For the filling and frosting for this cake, start with my 4 Minute Buttercream and divide it To make silky smooth buttercream, make sure all of your ingredients are at room temperature by taking the butter and milk out of the fridge 4 hours before starting.
+The filling and frosting for this cake starts with my 4 Minute Buttercream.
+To make silky smooth buttercream, make sure all of your ingredients are at room temperature by taking the butter and milk out of the fridge 4 hours before starting.
 Put the butter in your mixing bowl and add the sugar in four parts, mixing at the lowest speed for a minute after each addition.
 Scrape down to the bottom of the mixing bowl with your spatula to loosen any ingredients stuck to the bottom.
 Add the vanilla, salt and milk and mix to combine.
 The buttercream should be easy to stir and when you drag a spatula through it, it should leave a smooth trail behind.
 If the buttercream breaks apart from itself and the spatula leaves air bubbles behind, add another tablespoon of milk to make the consistency thinner.

 In a small bowl, melt 2 tablespoons of chocolate chips in the microwave at 70% power for 30 seconds.
-Stir the chocolate until it's smooth and when it cools to room temperature, which takes about 10 minutes, scoop up one cup of buttercream from the mixing bowl and stir it into the melted chocolate in the small bowl.
+Stir the chocolate until it's smooth.
+Leave it to cool to room temperature, which takes about 10 minutes.
+Then scoop up one cup of buttercream from the mixing bowl and stir it into the melted chocolate in the small bowl.

 Add 3/4 cup peanut butter to the buttercream in the mixing bowl.
 Stir it or use your mixer to mix it until you don't see any streaks of peanut butter in the buttercream.